umbertogriffo/rag-chatbot/README.md

 > [!WARNING]
 > - `lama_cpp_pyhon` doesn't use `GPU` on `M1` if you are running an `x86` version of `Python`.
 More info [here](https://github.com/abetlen/llama-cpp-python/issues/756#issuecomment-1870324323).
-> - it's important to note that the large language model sometimes generates hallucinations or false information.
+> - It's important to note that the large language model sometimes generates hallucinations or false information.

 ## Table of contents